barton-willis/gamma_product_simp/README.md

 ## Examples

-The last example shows the use of `makegamma.`
+The last example shows the use of `makegamma` to pre-process the input.
 ~~~
 (%i1)	load(gamma_simp)$